kohei-us/orcus/doc/cli/orcus_json.rst

 You can also "convert" a JSON document to JSON as well.
-This may seem pointless, but may be useful when the source JSON document contains JSON references you want resolved by specifying the ``--resolve-refs`` option.
+This may seem pointless, but may be useful when the source JSON document contains JSON references, and you want to resolve them by specifying the ``--resolve-refs`` option.
 Note, however, that this command currently only supports resolving references to external files via relative paths.
 References to other resource types may be added in the future.

 lint
 ^^^^